RagnarB83/ash-documentation/docs/workflows-examples.rst

 ##############################################################################
-Example 1 : Optimization + Frequency + HL-singlepoint
+Example 1 : Optimization + Frequency + HighLevel-singlepoint
 ##############################################################################

 Running a geometry optimzation, frequency calculation (on optimized geometry) using e.g. a DFT protocol and then a single-point energy calculation using a high-level theory (such as CCSD(T)) is a standard workflow in computational chemistry research, but is often performed manually as the QM-code is not always capable of performing all of the steps in a single job.
-In ASH you can use the **thermochemprotocol_single** to automize such a workflow.
+In ASH you can use the **thermochemprotocol_single** to automate such a workflow.

 See: :doc:`module_workflows` for details.